r1cdev/touchosc-reaktor-toybox-tp/README.md

 ## Description
-A TouchOSC template to control and play with a tablet device a **custom built** Reaktor 3 tracks, 32 steps sequencer, using the [ToyBox Tangle Pack](https://www.toyboxaudio.com/pages/tangle-pack) modular blocks.
+A TouchOSC template to control and play with a tablet device a **custom-built** Reaktor 3 tracks, 32 steps sequencer, using the [ToyBox Tangle Pack](https://www.toyboxaudio.com/pages/tangle-pack) modular blocks.
 It "materializes" a physical sequencer in a tablet device for your musical production workflow to jam and inspire your productions. [:arrow_right: Demo](https://www.youtube.com/watch?v=dkv1q5DEcOg)

 ## Operation
 Reaktor runs in **standalone** mode outside of a DAW using the custom-built rack (preset) file included in the repository.
 You can play either a virtual instrument in your DAW or play an external instrument with midi.
 Communication between the template and a Reaktor use OSC protocol.
 Communication between the template and a DAW use MIDI protocol.
 Clock synchronization can be selected in 3 modes: